NatePadgett/Final_Project/README.md

     return sentences
 ```

-Sentence scrambling in this way is like my grandma's often random repetitions of phrases and stories as her disease worsened.
+Sentence scrambling in this way is like my grandmother's often random repetitions of phrases and stories as her disease worsened.

 Example output:
 >He is a great roommate so it is mutually beneficial for the entire family :) He is saving money while living at home.
 He is saving money while living at home.
 He is saving money while living at home.